-The TH-1H flies an undergraduate helicopter training mission at Ft.
-Rucker, Alabama, 2008.
+The TH-1H flies an undergraduate helicopter training mission in 2008.

 In addition to training at Kirtland AFB, the 58 SOW also oversees specialized undergraduate pilot training-helicopter (SUPT-H) at Ft.
-Rucker, Alabama.
+Novosel, Alabama.
 The first Air Force SUPT-H students arrived at Ft.
-Rucker to begin Army sponsored helicopter pilot training in 1970.
+Rucker-renamed Ft.
+Novosel in April 2023-to begin Army sponsored helicopter pilot training in 1970.
 For nearly 25 years, SUPT-H primarily operated as an Army owned and controlled program.
 In 2004 the Air Force assumed full responsibility for conducting its own SUPT-H training under the 23d Flying Training Squadron (FTS).
 The first "All-Blue" SUPT-H class graduated in 2005.
 Between 2008-2012, the 23 FTS transitioned its UH-1H fleet to enhanced TH-1H "Huey II" aircraft, which featured a glass cockpit with heads-up displays.
-In the spring of 2013, the 23 FTS began initial enlisted aviation training, in an effort to instill a proper foundation in fundamentals for future special mission aviators.
+In the spring of 2013, the 23 FTS began initial enlisted aviator training, in order to instill a proper foundation in fundamentals for future Special Mission Aviators.
+Most recently, from 2021-2023 it established its Helicopter Training Next program, which consolidated the entire undergraduate training pipeline for helicopter pilots locally at Fort Novosel and nearby Dothan Regional Airport.

 In keeping with the rapid evolution of the Air Force's global mission, members of the 58 SOW have continued serving at the leading edge of technology, training and development.
 In the first generation of the 21st century, this has seen a near-complete recapitalization of its air fleet to new variants and aircraft.
 It replaced its MH-53 Pave Low helicopters with the CV-22, the US military's first operational tilt-rotor aircraft, in 2007.
+Initial training for Air Force pilots in this aircraft is overseen by Detachment 1 of the 58th Operations Group at New River Marine Corps Air Station.

-In addition to the TH-1H transition at the 23 FTS, the 58 SOW has replaced its HC-130P/N and MC-130P/H variants with MC- and HC-130Js, and is currently replacing its HH-60Gs to HH-60Ws.
-The technological advancements represented in these airplanes provided the 58 SOW with the means to perpetuate its legacy as the world's premier special operations and personnel recovery aircrew training unit.
-Finally, it is assisting the US Air Force in the service's efforts to transition its legendary, Vietnam-era UH-1 platform to the new MH-139, whose training will take place at Maxwell AFB, Alabama, under the US Air Force Reserve.
+In addition to the TH-1H transition at the 23 FTS, the 58 SOW has replaced its HC-130P/N and MC-130P/H variants with MC- and HC-130Js, and is currently recapitalizing its HH-60Gs to HH-60Ws.
+The technological advancements represented in these aircraft provided the 58 SOW with the means to perpetuate its legacy as the world's premier special operations and personnel recovery aircrew training unit.
+The 58 SOW is aided in these efforts by the 150th Special Operations Wing of the Air National Guard, under a Total Force Integration agreement begun in 2011.
+It is currently supporting the US Air Force in the service's efforts to transition its legendary, Vietnam-era UH-1 platform to the new MH-139, whose training will take place at Maxwell AFB, Alabama, under the US Air Force Reserve.